NivenT/music-downloader/README.md

   --hide                Doesn't print the lyrics to the terminal --download SONG       Downloads a single song [default: ] --play FILES...
-List of MP3 files to play --show-lyrics         Prints lyrics of song to the screen --show-play-output    Does not use quiet flag when running play command
+List of MP3 files to play --dir FOLDER          The folder containing the files to play [default: .]
+  --show-lyrics         Prints lyrics of song to the screen --show-play-output    Does not use quiet flag when running play command
 ```